namhyung/uftrace/doc/uftrace-live.md

 \--no-libcall
 :   Do not record library function invocations.
 Library calls are normally
-    traced by hooking the dynamic linker's resolve function in the PLT.
+    traced by hooking calls to the resolver function of dynamic linker in the PLT.
     One can disable it with this option.

 \--no-event